dnsimple/dnsimple-support/content/articles/domains-de.markdown

 ### Expiration date resets on domain transfer

-Upon a successful transfer, the expiration of the domain is extended 1 year from the date of the transfer (and not from the previous expiration).
-For instance, if on 10 Mar 2020 you transfer a domain that expires on 15 Sep 2020, when the transfer completes the new expiration date will be 10 Mar 2021.
+Upon a successful transfer, the expiration of the domain is extended 1 year from the date of the transfer (not from the previous expiration).
+For instance, if on 10 Mar, 2020 you transfer a domain that expires on 15 Sept, 2020, when the transfer completes, the new expiration date will be 10 Mar, 2021.